 Corina Duyn and Anna Moore’s ‘Ribbon of Light’ Exhibition was held at the Blackwater Valley Arts Centre, Fermoy, Co.
 Cork, Ireland.
 Due to Covid-19 restricting the show unfortunately closed almost as soon as it opened on the 4th October 2020.
-Here is a short 6 minute video to give a glimpse of the works and the story around my own work.
+Here is a short 6 minute video to give a glimpse of both our works and the story around my own.

 A press release about both our work can be read below.

 Edit 10th January 2022: within six months of the exhibition, which really never was, both our lives changed dramatically.
 Anna became more ill, I ended up in care.
 Today I heard that Anna sadly passed away.
 May she rest in peace.